 In 2020, Ukraine established a State Agrarian Register (SAR) on the basis of Law No. 985-IX of 5 November 2020 "On amendments to certain laws of Ukraine concerning the functioning of the state agrarian register and improvement of state support for agricultural producers".
 The procedure for maintaining and administering SAR, as well as the list of information entered in the SAR, were approved by the Cabinet of Ministers Resolution No. 573 of 2 June 2021 "On the functioning of the state agrarian register".
-The SAR is a State-funded automated information system for collecting, recording, accumulating, processing and providing information about agricultural producers or by the responsible central executive authority.
+The SAR is a State-funded automated information system for collecting, recording, accumulating, processing and providing information about agricultural producers and the agricultural activities they carry out.
+Data are entered on a voluntarily basis by the agricultural producers or by the responsible central executive authority.